 - 1 cup of the scooped out zucchini, diced

-- 1 Tbsp low-sodium soy sauce (or liquid aminos), thinned out with 1 Tbsp water
+- 1 Tbsp low-sodium soy sauce (or coconut aminos), thinned out with 1 Tbsp water

 - 1 cup cooked quinoa